PrivacySafe/privacysafe-social-ui/README.md

 **This repository contains our style modifications to the default Mastodon look and feel.
 Please see the file `layout-privacysafe-social.css` for our stylesheets.**

+Our theme for PrivacySafe Social is modified from [mastodon-bird-ui](https://github.com/ronilaukkarinen/mastodon-bird-ui) by [Roni Laukkarinen](https://github.com/ronilaukkarinen).

 ---

 ## Usability